 - Retailers can now monetize the electric car market

-Data analytics is shifting to the Customer Experience
+Data analytics is shifting to the customer experience

 It’s been well-established that Customer Experience is heavily weighed on the trust that the consumer has in the organization.
 But how do you build that trust?
 Mediacurrent’s client partners in government are really embracing this.
 Let’s face it, Government has a wide audience to cater to.
 As they thought long and hard about how to meet the needs of all of these users, they developed data strategy to “score” the content on their website.
 This score is visible to content editors who then use the score to make website content more accessible - from understanding the reading level of the user, to ensuring the content can be accessed via voice commands and those with disabilities.
 What else is coming in 2020?
 What if when a content editor is creating a web page they can see how that page will rank on Google?
 (Yes, we’re working on that).

-Open Source is being used for Game Development
+Open source is being used for game development

 This one jumped off the page for me because Mediacurrent recently decided to develop our own video game that will be unveiling at DrupalCon Seattle 2019.
 How awesome is that?
 Speaking of gaming, Mediacurrent has had the opportunity to work on digital assets for an eSports league, which has been completely eye-opening for me.
-Not only does eSports have its own section at ESPN.com, it appears that in 2020, hours and hours of gaming in front of the screen can indeed be a productive use of time and lead to a great (high-paying) career!
+Not only does eSports have its own section at ESPN.com, but it also appears that in 2020, hours and hours of gaming in front of the screen can indeed be a productive use of time and lead to a great (high-paying) career!
 So much for my PS2 days...

 While not a prediction per-say, we learned that Drupal 9 will be released in 2020 and as a Drupal practitioner, this news is very relevant.
-However, it raises the question around when to upgrade from Drupal 8.
+However, it raises the question of when to upgrade from Drupal 8.
 Do we make the upgrade now or wait for Drupal 9?
 Feel free to message me if you’re interested in how Mediacurrent is advising our clients to get the most value out of their Drupal dollar.

-Computing has gone Serverless
+Computing has gone serverless